-Many insurance companies will require you to have a fence that is locked and at least 4 feet high around your pool.
+Most insurance companies will require you to install a lockable fence.
+It should be at least 4 feet high around the pool.
 This is to deter individuals who may decide they want to take a midnight swim in your pool.
 In addition, if you have children in the home this is a good idea as well.

 This fence can be your backyard fence.
 However, once again if you have children in the home consider additional features for pool safety.